Jack: No! I feel like a shark working in a bait shop!

 - A variation in Smallville season eight.
 The sole purpose of Doomsday is to destroy Clark, but the monster would also gladly massacre scores of humans whenever he is free.
 The human host, Davis Bloome,has no recollection of the rampages.
 However, Brainiac also programmed into him an attraction to Clark's Platonic Life Partner, Chloe Sullivan, making his blackouts more and more frequent.
 Suicide failed to end his tormented existence, and Davis was forced to kill people in his human for to suppress the bloodlust.
 Then he discovered Chloe's presence makes him human, but that also eventually fails and he kills her.
 Good thing the Reset Button was handy, but in the end there was a Downer Ending.

-- Oddly simultaneously inverted and played straight in Supernatural.
+- Oddly simultaneously inverted and played straight.
 Sam is a demon blood-tainted human who became addicted to demon blood and the demon-exorcising power that it provides.
 Withdrawal kind of sucks when your main target as a hunter is demons and your weapon of choice is a knife.
 And then the demons use this advantage and make him drink their blood.
 It doesn't turn out well for them.

 - Played straight with Lenore and Benny, who both want to go Vegetarian Vampire but struggle with temptation.
 Lenore commits assisted suicide after she's psychically forced to attack humans.
 Benny agrees to Dean's plan of killing him so that he can rescue Sam from Purgatory.
 He promises Dean that he'll come back with Sam, but ends up staying behind to fight off a group of attackers so that Sam can escape (although he was clearly intending to stay there anyway, because he knew the temptation on Earth was too much for him).